 "A School to Watch":

 Schools to Watch® is an initiative launched by the National Forum to Accelerate Middle-Grades Reform in 1999.
 The Schools to Watch® program identifies and honors schools nationally so all might learn how to achieve academic success through best practices for all young adolescents.
 Sites selected as Schools to Watch exemplify the National Forum’s vision and serve as resources for other schools.
-Crestdale Middle School was honored to be name "A School to Watch" in 2009.
-On June 2012, Crestdale Middle School was redesignated "A School to Watch" in Washington, DC.
+Crestdale Middle School was honored to be named "A School to Watch" in 2009.
+In both 2012 and 2018, Crestdale Middle School was redesignated "A School to Watch" in Washington, DC.
 Below you will find a link to the Model School Vistor's Guide for Crestdale Middle School:

 • Model School Vistor's Guide - Crestdale Middle School - A School to Watch - 2009